-This is my third year as a Gateway Science Workshop Program math mentor.
-In the past three years, not only have I helped dozens of students become more confident and perform better in their calculus classes, but personally, GSW also allowed me to build a more solid foundation in math and get to know more people.
+As a mentor, not only have I helped dozens of students become more confident and perform better in their calculus classes, but personally, being a GSW mentor also allowed me to build a more solid foundation in math and get to know more people.

-GSW allows me to get to know the faculty members in the Math Department and work on worksheet problems.
-This enables me to understand the basic math concepts at a deeper level, which helps me to be better equipped for higher-level math classes.
-Although I have facilitated Math 230 for six quarters so far, I still get some new sparkles every time I facilitate a new group of students.
-The faculty member who works with us this quarter is very patient with us and makes sure we understand each concept completely.
-His instructions are closely related to the higher-level math classes I am taking, and I feel that I can understand my own lectures better after I review the basic concepts with him in the weekly meetings.
+GSW allowed me to get to know the faculty members in the Math Department and work on worksheet problems.
+This enabled me to understand the basic math concepts at a deeper level, which helped me to be better equipped for higher-level math classes.
+Although I have facilitated Math 230 for many quarters, I still get some new sparkles every time I facilitate a new group of students.
+The faculty member who worked with us was very patient and made sure we understood each concept completely.
+His instructions were closely related to the higher-level math classes I was taking, and I felt that I could understood my own lectures better after I reviewed the basic concepts with him in the weekly meetings.
 In short, mentoring other students with their learning offers a real benefit for the mentor, too!